excetra-product-lab/sloptest/CLI_ENHANCEMENT_GUIDE.md

 ## 🎯 Key Improvements

-The Smart Test Generator now has a **much cleaner and more readable terminal interface** with three distinct output modes:
+SlopTest now has a **much cleaner and more readable terminal interface** with three distinct output modes:

 ### ✨ What Was Fixed
 - **Eliminated duplicate logging** - No more timestamp spam cluttering the output